kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   and the 6th Pod is filtered from that device until all legacy claims drain
 - Partial Key: Device requires `subnet` and `pkey` in `parameterKeys`;
   claim provides only `subnet` — verify the device is filtered out
-- Score Packing: Two devices available, one already locked to subnet-X;
+- Device Preference Packing: Two devices available, one already locked to subnet-X;
-  new claim for subnet-X → verify the claim is placed on the locked device, not the clean one (full Filter→Score→Reserve pipeline)
+  new claim for subnet-X → verify the claim is placed on the locked device, not the clean one (full Filter→Reserve pipeline with allocator preference)
 - Permissive Sharing (no SA): Device without `sharingAffinity`, claim with `StructuredParameters` — verify scheduler allows the allocation and SP are not evaluated for affinity